Do not use this medicine if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 Glimepiride may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to glimepiride or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use glimepiride if you are allergic to it, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).

 liver or kidney disease;

 an enzyme deficiency called glucose-6-phosphate dehydrogenase deficiency (G6PD);